March of 2023

 - The large remodel job we did on Lake Michigan is done and beautiful.
 Completed on time and has kept me very busy.

 - I have become an Internet and book junky and have decided it was time to get back into programming as the new systems I wanted to build will require the latest coding… PHP and MySQL databases and languages.

 - Worked on the Plan Center plot interface.
-Our system now uploads plot files to a builders local print house server.
-That mean that builders will now be able to order their house plans online and pick them up the same day just down the road.
+Our system now uploads plot files to a builder’s local print house server.
+That means that builders will now be able to order their house plans online and pick them up the same day just down the road.
 No more shipping costs.

 July of 2006